 \section{Conclusion}

-In this paper, we proposed a general approach to construct stationary time series models on the simplex and that can be also used for others compact state spaces.
-As a byproduct, we considered two models with a Dirichlet or a multivariate logistic-normal conditional distribution.
+In this paper, we proposed a general probabilistic approach to construct stationary time series models on bounded state spaces.
+Many examples of time series models can be obtained in that way on the simplex, the sphere of the hypercube, with quite simple conditions to check on the model.
+As a specific case, we considered two models with a Dirichlet or a multivariate logistic-normal conditional distribution for modeling time series on the simplex.
 These two models have interesting interpretations, especially for studying the dynamic of relative abundance in Ecology.
 Efficient estimation procedures have also been presented.

-A further step for exploring this kind of models would be to propose different transition kernels rather than the two ones mentioned above.
-The generalized Liouville distributions investigated in \citet{rayens1994dependence} is one possibility since they offer a richer modeling than the simple Dirichlet distribution.
+A further step for exploring this kind of models would be to consider additional probability distributions for which our assumptions are valid.
+For instance, on the simplex, the generalized Liouville distributions investigated in \citet{rayens1994dependence} is one possibility since they offer a richer modeling than the simple Dirichlet distribution.
 However, interpretation of the parameters of these distributions could be more tricky.
-Another possibility is to define some models directly from (\ref{mieux}), replacing the Gaussian distribution for the $\varepsilon_t's$ by another multivariate probability distribution.
-The benefit of this second approach is to keep the same interpretation of model parameters as for the logistic-normal model.

-Finally, the study of time series abundance in large ecosystems would require to adapt the inference methods to a high-dimensional setup.
-Penalized methods could be particularly useful for convex objective functions such as (\ref{convexity}) for the Dirichlet model or (\ref{OLS}) for the multivariate logistic-normal models.
+Copula-based models on the hypercube with beta marginals could be also interesting to investigate and there also exist other interesting probability distributions on the sphere.

+One of the challenging issues would be also to relax Assumption {\bf H3} and to consider latent processes $\alpha_t$ depending on unbounded functions of the response (such as the logit of lag-values for time series on the unit interval).
+This extension is generally much harder to obtain.
+See \citet{fernandez2005chains} for various general results which guaranty existence and uniqueness of stationary chains with complete connections.

+Finally, the use of (stationary) exogenous covariates in this kind of models is of practical interest but the probabilistic guarantees ensuring existence of stationary solutions are limited. \citet{truquet2020coupling} provided some guarantees for categorical time series.